 Crowns (or caps) are dental restorations that are placed over a tooth when conservative restorations are insufficient to restore form and function.
 A bridge serves to replace a missing tooth or teeth.
 One type of bridge applied by Denver’s Dr. Grabiak DMD, FAGD consists of crowns placed on either side of the missing tooth to connect the replacement tooth or teeth to them.
 Another type of bridge consists of the replacement tooth attached to the adjacent teeth with wing-like appendages.
 Bridges can also be supported by dental implants.

 Tooth crowns and bridges can be made entirely of tooth-colored material, metal, or a combination to provide optimal aesthetics.
 Some metal-free crowns and bridges incorporate stress-bearing materials to enhance their strength and wear-resistance.
-Denver porcelain crown specialist, Dr. Grabiak DMD, FAGD designs natural-looking porcelain crowns and bridges and that can be an ideal solution to replace or support missing or serious damaged teeth.
+Dr. Grabiak DMD, FAGD designs natural-looking porcelain crowns and bridges and that can replace or support missing or serious damaged teeth.
 Crowns and bridges are known as permanent replacements for missing teeth and can last a lifetime.

 What Are Crowns Used For?